AgaMiko/bias-in-ml/content/bias-in-gans/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = ""
+title = "Authors"
-subtitle = ""
+subtitle = "Paper accepted at the MICCAI coference"

 [content]
   # Choose which groups/teams of users to display.